Obamacare Update: Seniors to Pay More To Get Less. from: the 60 PLUS Association

 “The best way to achieve the fair and prosperous nation the President talks about is to let the free-market economy thrive, and limit government’s intrusion into our lives.
 But this President disbands his jobs council and presides over the weakest recovery since WWII, and it is no secret why.
 More government is all he proposes, when it is only a free and growing economy that will put our nation back on track.

-“Obama is sadly committed to the same failed policies that now see our economy shrinking and more people out of work.
+“Obama failed policies that now see our economy shrinking and more people out of work.
 His State of the Union was a sad performance, and showed in crystal clear clarity that he follows the beat of a drummer far out of sync with reality, and far out of sync with the future we all want for our nation, our children and grandchildren.”